ezecosystem/ezperformanceloggerbundle/README.md

 Installation of both this bundle and the associated extension is normally handled through composer - the developer has almost nothing to do - for some definition of 'almost nothing' ;-)

+1. composer require gggeek/ezperformanceloggerbundle

+2. add to ezpublishkernel.php the loading of the GGGeekEZPerformanceLoggerBundle

 !!
 IMPORTANT !!

 Once you have installed this bundle, make sure ypu read the INSTALL_5x document found inside